 Factor 1: Marketing Ecosystem Controller

-The person or party who owns the marketing channel(s), regulates processes and controls access.
+The person or party who owns the marketing channel(s), regulates processes, and controls access.
 If it’s not you, that’s a bad sign.
+(Note: A channel’s ecosystem refers to its technology, processes, and data.)

 Factor 2: Level of Engagement